xoxzo/blog.xoxzo.com/content/Business/jetro-mena-istanbul-dec-2019-part-2-en.md

 for nomads without a private space, TRY1300 (around USD220) for a fixed desk and TRY2500 (around USD420) for a starter room that can fit 2 people.

-They also have an incubator program which is backed by İş Bank Maxis.
+They also have an incubator program that is backed by İş Bank Maxis.
 Kolektif House themselves doesn't do investments, but provide the office space and facilities to the startup teams.